tkhwang/tkhwang-blog-astro/src/contents/2022-10-14-geeksforgeeks-01-knapsack.md

 In other words, given two integer arrays val[0..N-1] and wt[0..N-1] which represent values and weights associated with N items respectively.
 Also given an integer W which represents knapsack capacity, find out the maximum value subset of val[] such that sum of the weights of this subset is smaller than or equal to W. You cannot break an item, either pick the complete item or dont pick it (0-1 property).
 ```

-If the weight `wt[i]` and `value[i]` of total N items are given, what is the maximum sum of those values which can be added in the total weight limit `W` knapsack bag ?
+If the weight `weight[i]` and `values[i]` of total N items are given, what is the maximum sum of those values which can be added in the total weight limit `W` knapsack bag ?

 ```
 Input: